 Millésime Bio remains strictly open to trade professionals only and will be accessible via a dedicated online platform in its digital format.
 From their digital stands, exhibitors will present their estates via digital tools such as videos, links to their websites, access to digital technical sheets, medals and awards.
 Likewise, visitors will be able to use search engines to help them navigate through the event and explore the show’s digital aisles.
 During those three days, meetings between exhibitors and visitors will be by instant messaging or video conferencing.

 As was already the case last year, visitors will also have the possibility of organising their visit and plan their business meetings ahead of the event, and as soon as registration opens, mid-December 2020.
 Millesime BIO will also reveal the list of participating exhibitors as well.

 I’m looking forward to this event immensely.
-Millésime BIO 2020 was the last physical international event I attended because of Covid-19 disruption.
+Millésime BIO 2020 was the last physical international event I attended because of the Covid-19 disruption.
 For a flavour of what it’s usually like, here’s my review of this event in 2020.

-Regardless of change of format, expect high-quality exhibitors and wines.
+Regardless of the change of format, expect high-quality exhibitors and wines.
 Moreover, all exhibitors must be certified as organic, and they come from 20+ countries, not just France.
 And if should you tire of wine, there’s beer, cider and spirits.
 Conferences and masterclasses too.